Command X

 Can you localize the app into my language?

-I don’t have any plans to localize the app.
+I don’t plan to localize the app.

 Non-App Store Version